kristianmandrup/generator-aurelia-ts/README.md

 ### Prompts

 You will be prompted for the following:
-- Your application name
+- application name?
-- Yourapplication title
+- application title?
-- Your github account
+- github account?
-- Your email
-- Your name
-- UI Framework:
-  - Bootstrap 3.3.x
-  - Foundation 5.5.x
-  - Semantic UI 2.0.x
+- email?
-  - Framework7 1.2.x
+- name?
-- Install Aurelia CLI (default: no)
+- Install Aurelia CLI?
+- Install TypeScript?
+- Visual Studio?

 ## TypeScript